scionproto/scion/README.md

 In particular, this allows to run all the tests, linters etc.
 Please visit our [documentation site](https://docs.scion.org/en/latest/dev/setup.html) for instructions on how to set up Bazel and the full development environment.
+For Hummingbird, Bazel builds also refresh the copied AES assembly automatically; plain `go build` uses the checked-in generated files and can be validated with `go run ./tools/gen_hbird_aesasm -check`.

 ### Connecting to the SCION Network